 IELTS Speaking Practice

-Innumerable ways are there for your speaking practice.
+There are innumerable ways to practice speaking.
 Hence, the most vital things to remember are:

 Rules and Marking Criteria for IELTS Speaking